 One of the essential requirements for dental implants is that a patient possesses adequate bone density and height in their jaw to support the implants.
 If the bone is not large enough or strong enough, the implants may fail to bond with it.
-If, however, during your dental implant consultation, Dr. Kuzmin determines that your bone cannot support dental implants, that does not necessarily bar you from receiving them.
+If, however, during your dental implant consultation, Dr. Graicerstein determines that your bone cannot support dental implants, that does not necessarily bar you from receiving them.
 Following a bone augmentation procedure, you may be able to avail yourself of all the benefits of implant-supported tooth replacement.

 Bone augmentation, sometimes called a bone graft, is a surgical procedure wherein extra bone material gets added to the bone that will support dental implants.
 The new material bonds with the existing bone, thus making it strong enough and big enough to work well with dental implants.